-We are now in our fifth year, and we are grateful that many from Montana and Wyoming are helping us promote biblical worldview ideas.
+We are now in our seventh year, and we are grateful that many from Montana and Wyoming are helping us promote biblical worldview ideas.
 Great ideas compete for people's minds and hearts, and followers of Christ should be interjecting ideas that reflect Biblical wisdom into the public square.
-2015 demonstrated that need in spades as we saw same-sex marriage endorsed by the courts.
-2016 will require us to communicate our worldview concepts in an even more effective way.
+2015 and 2016 demonstrated that need in spades as we saw same-sex marriage endorsed by the courts.
+2017 will require us to communicate our worldview concepts in an even more effective way.

-"Comparisons of Same-Sex vs. Traditional Parenting Outcomes" and "Loving My LGBT Neighbor: Being Friends with Grace and Truth."
+"Tales from the Front Line of the Gender Debate", "Five Contradictions of Gender Theory" and "Loving My LGBT Neighbor: Being Friends with Grace and Truth."